Mark Asay: Murders

 On July 17, 1987, Asay, his brother Robbie, and friend Bubba, visited multiple bars in Jacksonville, Florida, where they drank beer and played pool.
 After leaving a bar in the early hours of July 18, the three men decided to head downtown to find some prostitutes.
 Once there, Robbie began speaking with another man, 34-year-old Robert Lee Booker, who was black.
 Asay grew angry and started shouting racial slurs at Booker.
-After the two got into a confrontation, Asay took out a gun from his back pocket and shot Booker once in the abdomen.
-Booker ran from the area but succumbed to his gunshot wound.
-The bullet penetrated Booker's intestines as well as an artery, which caused internal hemorrhaging.
-Booker's body was found later that day under the edge of a house.
+After the two got into a confrontation, Asay took out a gun from his back pocket and shot Booker once in the abdomen, the bullet penetrating Booker's intestines as well as perforating an artery, causing fatal internal hemorrhaging.
+Although Booker initially managed to flee from his assailant, his body was found later that day under the edge of a house.

 Robbie fled the area after the shooting while Asay and Bubba left in a truck.
-When Bubba asked him why he had shot Booker, Asay responded, "Because you got to show a nigger who is boss."
+When Bubba asked him why he had shot Booker, Asay responded, "Because you got to show a nigger who is boss".
 Asay did not believe he had killed Booker after shooting him.

 Afterward, Asay and Bubba continued to look for prostitutes.
 Bubba then spotted a prostitute whom he only knew as "Renee" who he believed would give them oral sex.
 Both men were unaware that Renee was actually a 26-year-old mixed-race white and Hispanic man named Robert McDowell, who dressed as a woman.
 After speaking with McDowell, the two negotiated a deal for oral sex.
 Bubba drove himself and Asay to a nearby alley and McDowell followed them.
 Once there, Asay left the truck so Bubba and McDowell could have sex.
 As McDowell got into the truck, Asay suddenly returned, grabbed McDowell's arm, pulled him from the truck, and shot at him.
 Asay shot McDowell six times as he attempted to escape.
 Asay and Bubba then drove away, with Asay claiming he shot McDowell because "the bitch had beat me out of ten dollars on a blow job."
 McDowell's body was found on the ground in the alley not long after the shooting.
 According to a medical examiner, McDowell had been shot three times in the chest cavity, any of which would have been fatal.